Center for Applications Driving Architectures (ADA)

 The Automotive Research Center (ARC) operates at the crux of military, academic, and industry research and advancement for ground vehicle systems.
 Sponsored by the U.S. Army as a Center of Excellence, the University of Michigan team, led by Anna Stefanopoulou, collaborates with industry and university partners to address gaps in mobility, survivability and operational efficiency.
-ARC projects assess, design and implement tools and technology to this end with $40 million for the current 5-year funding period.
+ARC projects assess, design and implement tools and technology to this end.

 Consortium for Verification Technologies

 Preventing the spread of nuclear weapons is a top priority for the US.
 Leading a $25 million grant from the National Nuclear Security Administration, Sara Pozzi, an associate professor of nuclear engineering and radiological sciences, works with colleagues at 13 universities and eight national labs to develop new tools and expertise.
 The Consortium for Verification Technology, which spans policy, engineering and education, is analyzing nuclear nonproliferation efforts, improving technologies for monitoring weapons-grade materials and detecting secret weapon tests, and training the next generation of nonproliferation experts.

 Other U-M collaborators are Chief Scientist David Wehe, Zhong He, John Lee and Kimberlee Kearfott, professors in nuclear engineering and radiological sciences, and research scientists Marek Flaska and Shaun Clarke.
 U-M President Emeritus James Duderstadt will serve on the project’s advisory board.

 Cyclone Global Navigation Satellite System